alvaro-cuesta/advent-solutions/README.md

 - Async download (limit # to avoid many requests)
 - Reuse client in download (keep-alive?)
 - Do not return result strings, but a result type
-- If any job panics, it waits indefinitely
+- If any job panics, it's not handled properly (should be like cargo test)